aminamiah1/AssessmentTracker/README.md

 # Assessment management dashboard

-On the module-leader assessment management dashboard ((base url)/module-leader/assessment-management), module leader members can view individual assessments in responsive stacked cards.
+On the module leader assessment management dashboard ((base url)/module-leader/assessment-management), module leader members can view individual assessments in responsive stacked tiles.
 They may create new assessments using a dedicated form, with both actions accessible via clearly labeled dashboard buttons.
-Additionally, the 'View All Assessments' page enables editing and deleting of assessments through buttons integrated into each card.
+Additionally, the 'View All Assessments' page enables editing and deleting of assessments through buttons integrated into each tile.

+# Module details and releated assessments dashboard

+On the module leader modules dashboard ((base url)/module-leader/module-management), module leader members can view their modules and click into a module to see their assessments for that module in assessment tile format.
+Can also click buttons to create assessment for the module as well as edit existing assessments or delete them.
+Also shows the tracking progress of assessments within the tiles, so the module leader can see last completed tracking stage in visual progress bar format.